sveawebpay/php-integration/apidoc/files/HostedService/Payment/DirectPayment.php.txt

 require_once  SVEA_REQUEST_DIR.'/Constant/PaymentMethod.php';

 /**
- * Goes to PayPage and excludes all methods that are not direct payments
+ * Go to PayPage and exclude all methods that are not direct bank payments.
+ *
+ * Send customer to *PayPage* to select from available banks (only).
+The customer
+ * then performs a direct bank payment at the chosen bank.
+ *
  * @author Anneli Halld'n, Daniel Brolund, Kristian Grossman-Madsen for Svea WebPay */ class DirectPayment extends HostedPayment {